Mets' Lindor homers after surprise visit from mom

 Carlos Carrasco (8-2) allowed three runs on eight hits with two walks and seven strikeouts in 6 1/3 innings.

-Lindor entered the game hitting .173 in June but homered onto the black beyond center field on an 0-1 pitch from López.
-The 28-year-old pumped his fists between first and second base.

-Lindor drew a bases-loaded hit by pitch in the sixth, one pitch before Alonso hit his second career grand slam to cap a seven-run frame in which the Marlins had a potential triple play overturned.
+Lindor drew a bases-loaded hit by pitch in the sixth, one pitch before Alonso hit his second career grand slam to cap a seven-run frame in which it briefly appeared the Marlins turned a triple play.
+Alonso doffed his cap to a crowd of 36,111 chanting “M-V-P!”

 Earlier in the sixth, J.D.
 Davis had an RBI single and Starling Marte coaxed a bases-loaded walk.